-Berklee students who are experiencing extenuating financial circumstances can appeal for federal or institutional need-based aid through the appeals process.*
+Berklee College of Music, Boston Conservatory at Berklee, and Berklee NYC students who are experiencing extenuating financial circumstances can appeal for institutional need-based aid through the appeals process.*

 Special Circumstances Appeal Process